-- 4.3.1 Transport operators shall not allow an individual to carry out safety-critical tasks if: - a) A 'positive result' for drugs or alcohol is confirmed; or - b) The medical authority advises that such a course of action is necessary. - 4.3.2 Transport operators shall not allow an individual who is to be or has been 'for cause' tested for drugs and alcohol to resume safety-critical tasks unless: - a) A negative result for drugs and alcohol is confirmed; or - b) It can be demonstrated that the individual is not suspected to be under the influence of drugs or alcohol and did not contribute to the accident or incident. - 4.3.3 Transport operators shall prevent staff from avoiding tests without a valid reason.
+- 4.3.1 Transport operators shall not allow an individual who is to be or has been 'for cause' tested for drugs and alcohol to resume safety-critical tasks unless: - a) A negative result for drugs and alcohol is confirmed; or - b) It can be demonstrated that the individual is not suspected to be under the influence of drugs or alcohol and did not contribute to the accident or incident. - 4.3.2 Transport operators shall not allow an individual to carry out safety-critical tasks if: - a) A 'positive result' for drugs or alcohol is confirmed; or - b) The medical authority advises that such a course of action is necessary. - 4.3.3 Transport operators shall prevent staff from avoiding tests without a valid reason.